-- Is the result of a Downhill or Super-G run (speed event) and a single Slalom run held according to the technical regulations for Slalom and those for Downhill or Super-G. The Alpine Combined event consists of two runs. - Downhill and Super-G events of Alpine Combined must be held on courses specifically homologated for Downhill or Super-G respectively.
+- Is the result of a Downhill or Super-G run (speed event) and a single Slalom run held according to the technical regulations for Slalom and those for Downhill or Super-G. The Alpine Combined event consists of two runs. (see art.
+621.3.3, 621.11.2, 627.7) - Downhill and Super-G events of Alpine Combined must be held on courses specifically homologated for Downhill or Super-G respectively.
 The Slalom may be held on these courses. - 1101.3 If possible both runs should be held on one day (exceptions can only be decided by the Jury).